catehuang/indeed_scraping/README.md

   # are you looking for remote jobs?
 0 or 1
   # this value will feed to the search keyword on Indeed
   IS_REMOTE=

-  # what are the keywords you want to see them on the title? keywords should be separated by a space
-  # example: A B C => collect this job information, if the job title contains A or B or C, otherwise ignore it
-  # if you are looking for intern or co-op, you can try "intern co-op student"
-  RULES_INCLUDED=

-  # what are the keywords you don't want them show on the title of the position? keywords should be separated by a space
-  # example: A B C => ignore this job information, if the job title contains A or B or C, otherwise collect it
-  # if you are looking for entry level job, you definitely don't want to see "manager lead senior sr\. intermediate staff" on the job title
-  RULES_EXCLUDED=

   # filter out the job if the content contains the keyword (be general)
   # example: A B C => ignore this job information, if the job description contains A or B or C